e-Spirit/fsxa-pwa/README.md

 export default TeaserSection
 ```

-Now instead of the infobox we see our component.
+When we go back to the browser, instead of the infobox we should see our component.

 ![Hello Component](./assets/documentation/WritingComponents/HelloComponent.png)

 Our component is recognized correctly.
-But we still do not have the information in our component which the CaaS provides.
+But we still do not display the data from the CaaS in our component.
 For that we hover over our component and click on the appearing question mark on the right side.

 ![Available Properties](./assets/documentation/WritingComponents/AvailableProperties.png)

-There we can see which properties we can use to display.
+This shows us the data available to display.
 For the first example we want to display the `st_jumbo_headline`.

 For this we create an interface in our component and define the name of the attribute and its type.